Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 - How ocwCircuits and ocwGarble pallets can manage the production of the display garbled circuits.
 - How the Transaction Validation Protocol TTVP pallet will confirm transactions based on those circuit evaluations/execution.

-- `ocwCircuit`: manage the generation of the logical display circuit in `skcd format` used to configure garbled circuit production.
+- `ocwCircuits`: manage the generation of the logical display circuit in `skcd format` used to configure the garbled circuit production.
 > the generation of this configuartion display circuit use a Master File VHDL packages (pre-configured for that demo).

 - `ocwGarble`: can generate for each transaction a randomized display garbled circuit (with random Keypad and one time code) with a customized message based on transaction parameters information.

-- `GCevaluator`: Evaluate the garbled circuit/display message and one time code.
+- `GCevaluator`: Evaluate the garbled circuit/display message and get the one time code to verify

 - `TTVP`: check that the one time code is correct